I help business women and busy women transform stress so that they can feel better about themselves and cope effectively when the crap hits the fan.

 In 2001, I contracted a life-threatening illness.
 Although I recovered my physical health, the cumulative effects of the illness and the other stresses and traumas in my life meant that my mental health was deeply affected.
 A year-long personal crisis period followed.
 In the midst of the chaos, when I thought it couldn’t get worse, yet one more crisis occurred, and that was what woke me up.
 I began therapy with a trauma-sensitive counsellor and joined Al-Anon.
 That was the start of a 10-year period of intensive practice and study in personal growth, change processes and spirituality.

 Today, I am gratefully living a personal and professional dream-come-true.
-I’m finally working in the career of my dreams (it took me 25 years to get here!), my intimate relationship just keeps getting better and better, I live close to the natural world, I have rich friendships and family relationships, and I am at peace.
+I’m finally working in the career of my dreams (it took me 25 years to get here!), my intimate relationship just keeps getting better and better, I live close to the natural world, and I have rich friendships and family relationships.

 Politics, Spirituality and a Little Bit More

 We are sexual and spiritual beings and I attend to these two dimensions of human being when they are relevant to the counselling process.
-I am an LGBTQQIAAP ally (Lesbian, Gay, Bisexual, Transgendered, Queer, Questioning, Intersex, Asexual, Allies and Pansexual) and take a sex-positive approach to life.
+I am an LGBTQQIAAP ally (Lesbian, Gay, Bisexual, Transgendered, Queer, Questioning, Intersex, Asexual, Allies, Pansexual and Polyamorous) and take a sex-positive approach to life.

 My spiritual journey has been influenced by 12-step recovery, Buddhist and earth-based practices, and I make my spiritual home in the Jewish community.

 I identify with the anarchist principles of freedom (non-coercion or nonviolence), equality, mutual aid and solidarity.
 (Check out this funny but valuable essay: Are You An Anarchist?
 The Answer May Surprise You.)
-To me, Person-Centred counselling, Focusing and Nonviolent Communication are anarchic and feminist, liberatory practices.
+To me, Person-centred counselling, Focusing and Nonviolent Communication are anarchic and feminist, liberatory practices.
 Embodying inner and outer nonviolence–or love–on a daily basis is at the heart of my political action.
-I nourish myself using all the modalities I teach and apply as a counsellor, including Focusing, Tapas Acupressure Technique, self-empathy, meditation and yoga.
-(For information on Focusing, Nonviolent Communication, Yoga, mindfulness, Reiki and the Tapas Acupressure Technique, click here.)
+I nourish myself using all the modalities I teach and use as a counsellor, including doTERRA essential oils, Focusing, Tapas Acupressure Technique, self-empathy, meditation and Yoga.

 In the past I worked as a radio journalist and a translator.
 I love languages (French, Spanish and English are all I speak currently, although I have plans to master Hebrew and Yiddish one day), and I’m a real language geek; I actually read dictionaries and look up etymology for fun.
 I don’t watch TV much (although I have been watching The Young and the Restless for 36 years!) but I think the internet was created for the sole purpose of propagating cat videos.